 Besides the usual Tax ID, name, address and phone number entries, Form 5500-EZ asks about the plan’s assets at beginning of the year, at end of the year, and the total contributions during the year.
 As far as the numbers go, that’s it, very simple.
 I get those numbers from the annual valuation statement from Fidelity.

 Fidelity’s annual valuation statement doesn’t break out the total contributions by employer and employees whereas Form 5500-EZ wants the employer and employee contributions separately.
 I get an easy out because all my contributions are employer contributions.
-If you do a mix of employer and employee contributions, you can find the number for the employer contributions on your tax return: Form 1040 line 28 “Self-employed SEP, SIMPLE, and qualified plans”.
-Subtract the employer contributions from the total contributions to get the number for the employee contributions.
+If you do a mix of employer and employee contributions, be sure to track the breakdown yourself.

 If you are filling out Form 5500-EZ for the first time, you have to look up a few codes in the Form 5500-EZ Instructions.
 The second time you just copy from the previous year.
 For my plan: